Yes A checkmark with a circle around it close

 Policy Announcement

-The Federal Open Market Committee (FOMC or the Committee) kept the federal funds rate unchanged at 5.25% – 5.50% for the fourth straight meeting.
-The FOMC stated that “it will not be appropriate to reduce the federal funds target range until inflation moves sustainably toward 2%”.
-The Federal Reserve (Fed) continues reducing its holdings of U.S. Treasury securities, agency debt, and agency mortgage-backed securities.
+The Federal Open Market Committee (FOMC or the Committee) kept the federal funds rate unchanged at 5.25% – 5.50% for the seventh straight meeting.
+The FOMC stated that “it will not be appropriate to reduce the federal funds target range until inflation moves sustainably toward 2%.”
+The Federal Reserve (Fed) continues reducing its holdings of U.S. Treasury securities and agency mortgage-backed securities, under the updated monthly cap of $25 billion and $35 billion, respectively, that started earlier this month.

 Stated reasons

-• Recent indicators suggest that economic activity has been expanding at a solid pace.
-Job gains have moderated since early 2023 but remain strong, and the unemployment rate has remained low.
+• Recent indicators suggest that economic activity has continued to expand at a solid pace.
+Job gains have remained strong and the unemployment rate has remained low.
 Inflation has eased over the past year but remains elevated.

-• The FOMC judges that the risks to achieving its employment and inflation goals are moving into better balance.
-The economic outlook is uncertain, and the Committee remains highly attentive to inflation risks.
+• The FOMC judges that the risks to achieving its employment and inflation goals have moved into better balance.
+The economic outlook is uncertain and the Committee remains highly attentive to inflation risks.

 Looking forward